 Clark is a somewhat small town located in the state of New Jersey.
 With a population of 15,931 people and three constituent neighborhoods, Clark is the 134th largest community in New Jersey.

 Housing costs in Clark are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Clark is a decidedly white-collar town, with fully 85.06% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clark is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clark is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Clark who work in office and administrative support (15.49%), sales jobs (12.00%), and management occupations (10.52%).
+There are especially a lot of people living in Clark who work in office and administrative support (14.76%), management occupations (11.20%), and sales jobs (10.62%).

 Also of interest is that Clark has more people living here who work in computers and math than 95% of the places in the US.